 Supplements to take with L-tyrosine for thyroid health:

-- Guggul Extract - Guggul may help improve T4 to T3 conversion and improve free thyroid hormone levels in patients with hypothyroidism.
-There are few studies in humans but animal studies have been promising.
+- Guggul Extract – Guggul may help improve T4 to T3 conversion and improve free thyroid hormone levels in patients with hypothyroidism.
+There are few studies on humans but animal studies have been promising.